Skip to main content

 How does Rady’s MSBA program differ from other MSBA programs?

 Our MSBA programs were developed by Rady faculty specifically to meet the growing need for highly skilled professionals that can solve complex business problems using data, statistics, and machine learning.
-Our curriculum is designed to teach students how to apply a set of sophisticated methods and tools to real-world business cases.
+Our curriculum is designed to teach students how to leverage AI and apply a set of sophisticated methods and tools to real-world business cases.
 The program culminates in a Capstone Project in which a team of MSBA students collaborate with a client company to solve a pressing business problem.
 Students gain not only a robust technical skillset but also the ability to apply the analytical tools they have mastered in practice and create value for both customers and companies.

 Can Rady’s Full-Time MSBA program be extended by FlexMSBAor a year?